Names of the Levant: Eber-Nari and Transeuphratea

-Eber-Nari was the name of a satrapy of the Achaemenid Empire which roughly corresponded with the southern Levant.
-It means "Beyond the River" or "Across the River" in both Akkadian and Aramaic (that is, the western side of the Euphrates from a Mesopotamian and Persian viewpoint).
-It is also sometimes referred to in modern historiography as Transeuphratea (New Latin: Transeuphrat(a)ea; French Transeuphratène) by modern scholars.
+Eber-Nari (meaning 'Beyond the River [i.e. the Euphrates]' in Akkadian) was the name given by Assyrians to the lands west of the Euphrates following the Assyrian conquest of Aram and of Phoenicia, as these lands became part of the Neo-Assyrian Empire.
+Eber-Nari later became part of the Neo-Babylonian Empire and finally a satrapy of the Achaemenid Empire.
+It is also sometimes referred to in modern historiography as Transeuphratea (New Latin: Transeuphrat(a)ea or more rarely Transeuphratena; Transeuphratène).

 Medieval and modern history

 Shaam

 The Arabic name for the region of Levant is Shaam (أَلشَّام) comes from the Arabic root meaning "left" or "north".
 After the Islamic conquest of the region, the term was applied to the Levant (Byzantine Syria).

 In ancient times, Baalshamin or Ba'al Šamem (ܒܥܠ ܫܡܝܢ), was a Semitic sky-god in Canaan/Phoenicia and ancient Palmyra.
 However, the syllable "sham" in Baalshamin has nothing to do with the name shaam but is just by chance the middle syllable of the word for "sky", comparable to Hebrew שָׁמַיִם (shamayim).